appcelerator-archive/amp/README.md

 # Prerequisites

-While all of the infrastructure services and almost all tooling is completely containerized, there are still a couple of tool dependencies that need to be installed manually for development (the Makefile will be updated to run containerized versions of them shortly):
+All of the infrastructure services and almost all tooling is completely
+containerized:

+Docker the main prerequisite that is required.

 * [Docker](https://www.docker.com/products/docker)
+* `make` (almost all the Makefile rules execute in containers now)

+Currently, to run tests and a few tools like `gofmt`, Go still needs to be installed on the system.

 * [Go](https://golang.org/dl/)

 ## Directories